semprathlon/sempr-hexo-deploy/source/_posts/good-to-know-about-react.md

     //need to import this component for wherever we use
     ```

+    Every parameter pass to the component is under `props`.

 - JSX: wrapped React Component expression

 - Handling events like handling DOM elements

+- If one component export the default one, there is no need to enclose import component name with braces, otherwise error occurs.